-If you're a victim of domestic violence and abuse and you're worried about what will happen if you report it to the police, you should call ChildLine on 0800 1111.
-They'll be able to let you know what will happen if you tell someone about your situation and help you work out what to do next.
+If you're a victim of domestic violence and abuse and you're worried about what will happen if you report it to the police, you should contact Childline.
+They'll explain what will happen if you tell someone about your situation and help you work out what to do next.

 National Society for the Prevention of Cruelty to Children (NSPCC)

-The National Society for the Prevention of Cruelty to Children (NSPCC) operates a helpline that offers confidential advice for people who are worried about cases of possible child abuse.
+The National Society for the Prevention of Cruelty to Children (NSPCC) has a helpline that gives confidential advice to people concerned about possible child abuse cases.